jkeating732/buzzlogic/README.md

-### buzzlogic
+## buzzlogic
 YOLO11 detect model for the modern beehive

+### Ultralytics
+This model runs with the help of the Ultralytics Python library.
+If you are not familiar with the `train()` method or something else, I highly recommend you visit the [Ultralytics docs page](https://docs.ultralytics.com/modes/train/).

 ### Structuring / Important Info
 Models that can be trained off of are located in the `models/` directory.
-Only use `models/yolo11-obb` if you plan on training a new model from scratch.
+Only use `models/yolo11-obb.yaml` if you plan on training a new model from scratch.
 Otherwise, use `models/model.pt`.
 Specify the model in `train.py` like so:

 ```python
 model = YOLO("models/model.pt") # replace with weighted model